 We love the way this J Pull Kitchen from Wren Kitchens uses a shelving unit to create extra storage at the end of a row of kitchen cabinets; perfect for storing cook books.

-6. Choose tiles carefully for a small U-shaped kitchen
+12. Choose tiles carefully for a small U-shaped kitchen

-A slightly lesser known design trick is to lay tiles diagonally – this take on a herringbone effect is a great example – as it fools the eye into seeing a space as larger than it really is.
+Choosing the right size tiles for a small kitchen is easier than you might think.
+And, a slightly lesser known design trick is to lay tiles diagonally – this take on a herringbone effect is a great example – as it fools the eye into seeing a space as larger than it really is.

-7. Channel the maximalist trend in a U-shaped kitchen
+13. Channel the maximalist trend in a U-shaped kitchen

 Typically more angular, U-shaped kitchens are perfect for channeling your love of all things, bright, bold and patterned.